pattysc/hs-code-club-jquery-methods-card-flipper-web-1116/README.md

 Don't forget to shut down your server by clicking `control` and `c`.

-<a href='https://learn.co/lessons/hs-code-club-jquery-methods-card-flipper' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-code-club-jquery-methods-card-flipper' title='Card Flipper'>Card Flipper</a> on Learn.co and start learning to code for free.</p>